IamDrowsy/ebenbild/README.md

 * `(any x y z ...)` returns a predicate that matches if any given data is a look-a-like

+### Properties of ebenbild predicates
+The following properties should hold for every predicate created with `like`.
+Please create an issue if you find some edge case that doesn't.

+1. `(like? x x)`/`((like x) x)` is always true.
+2. The predicate throws no errors.

 ## License

 Copyright © 2017 Albrecht Schmidt